-Dental insurance is available to employees and their eligible dependents.
+Dental insurance is available to employees and their eligible dependents and is not subject to the spousal carve-out rule.
 There are two dental plans available; basic and enhanced.
-Information regarding dental plans is available in the Benefits Portal.
+Information regarding the dental plans is available in the Benefits Portal on the Perry Township Schools website.